Robust quantum dots charge autotuning using neural network uncertainty: Acknowledgments

+C.R., J.R., A.M., D.L., and E.D.F acknowledge support from the FRQNT établissement de la relève professorale, Grant 2020--NC--268397, and the CRSNG, Grant RGPIN--2020--0573.

-RGM acknowledges support from NSERC and the Perimeter Institute for Theoretical Physics.
-Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Economic Development, Job Creation and Trade.
+R.G.M. acknowledges support from NSERC and the Perimeter Institute for Theoretical Physics.
+Research at the Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Economic Development, Job Creation and Trade.